Parametrically-controlled microwave-photonic interface for the fluxonium: Fluxonium-SNAIL-resonator system

 Here $E_{C,i}, E_{L,i}, E_{J,i}$ are the charging, inductive, and Josephson energies, respectively (see Appendix \ref{A1} for system parameters and time domain measurements).
 The Cooper pair number and phase operator are denoted by $\hat{n}_i$ and $\hat{\phi_i}$.
 The subscripts $f, s, r$ represent the fluxonium qubit, the SNAIL resonator, and the readout resonator.
 We also introduce $\phi_\text{ext}^f \equiv 2\pi\Phi_\text{ext}^f/\Phi_0$, where $\Phi_\text{ext}^f$ is the external flux through the fluxonium qubit.
 The coupling strength between each neighboring element is captured by $g_{ij}$ in the Hamiltonian, and $c_3^s$ represents the third-order coefficient of the SNAIL.
 Importantly, the SNAIL's third-order term enables all energy-conserving three-wave mixing processes.
 We can then apply a microwave pump with frequency matching the detuning between the fluxonium mode and the readout resonator mode to realize the effective system Hamiltonian,

 Here the coupling rate $g(t)$ is given by

 with $|\xi(t)|^2$ being the number of pump photons in the SNAIL resonator, and $\phi_{i,\mathrm{zpf}}$ denoting the zero-point fluctuations of the flux associated with each mode (Appendix \ref{A3}).
-This Hamiltonian allows us to drive transitions of the form $|i, n\rangle\leftrightarrow|j,n\pm1\rangle, ~i\neq j$ and $n>0$, where $i,j$ denote any neighbouring eigenstates of the fluxonium and $n$ denotes the number of photons in the readout resonator.
+This Hamiltonian allows us to drive transitions of the form $|i, n\rangle\leftrightarrow|j,n+1\rangle, ~i\neq j$ and $n>0$, where $i,j$ denote any neighbouring eigenstates of the fluxonium with $|i\rangle$ being the higher eigenstate, and $n$ denotes the number of photons in the readout resonator.
 By directly driving the $|e0\rangle\leftrightarrow|g1\rangle$ transition, excitations of the fluxonium can be parametrically converted into a photon in the readout resonator, which is then emitted at the decay rate $\kappa$ (Fig. \ref{fig:1}(b)).

 The rate of conversion is controlled by the pump amplitude $\xi(t)$ and the third-order coefficient $c_3^s$.
-A strong microwave drive on the SNAIL induces a significant ac-Stark shift on the transition (see Appendix \ref{A3} for further details on the system Hamiltonian), which complicates pulse calibration due to the Stark shift changing non-negligibly during the pulse rise time.
+A strong microwave drive on the SNAIL induces a significant ac-Stark shift on the transition (see Appendix \ref{A3} for further details on the system Hamiltonian and ac-Stark shift), which complicates pulse calibration due to the Stark shift changing non-negligibly during the pulse rise time.
 We therefore choose to work with a large $c_3^s$, which can be obtained by operating at nonzero $\Phi_\text{ext}^s$ through the SNAIL.
 We flux bias the system to $\Phi_\text{ext}^f/\Phi_\text{0}=9.5$, corresponding to $\Phi_\text{ext}^s/\Phi_\text{0}=0.27$ (Appendix \ref{A1}).
-Spectroscopy of the desired $|e0\rangle\leftrightarrow|g1\rangle$ transition at this flux point is shown in Fig.~\ref{fig:1}(c).
+Spectroscopy of the desired $|e0\rangle\leftrightarrow|g1\rangle$ transition at this flux point is shown in Fig.~\ref{fig:1}(c) (see Appendix \ref{A2} for wiring).
+We perform dispersive readout on the fluxonium enabled by the last two, always-on coupling terms in Eq. (\ref{Hamiltonian}).
 We note the clear visibility of this transition at the half-flux sweet spot of the fluxonium, indicating that the parity selection rule has been broken \cite{Vool_2018}.
 The expected $c^s_3/2\pi$ is simulated to be 350~MHz at this point.